 Stan flip flops with this.
 There are times he will give pretense that he has learned from his mistakes, only to genuinely learn it later on.
 There are also instances he learns an Aesop at exactly the wrong moment.

 Pete in Goof Troop.
-Sometimes he may seem almost nice.
-But it's ultimately overwhelmed by his selfishness.
+Sometimes he may seem almost nice, but it's ultimately overwhelmed by his selfishness.
 He doesn't even bother to cross his fingers before making a promise he plans to break.
+He almost never has any Jerk with a Heart of Gold moments that aren't subverted except when his family are in danger, and even then, he goes back to mistreating them and everyone else around him afterward.